Defiant Gardens: Artist Created Public Spaces in Fargo-Moorhead

 Defiant Gardens in Fargo-Moorhead have developed thanks to the work of many.
-Some of the many sponsors & partners include: Artplace America, The National Endowment for the Arts, the Bush Foundation, Moorhead Public Service, the City of Moorhead, Moorhead Parks and Recreation, Concordia College, The Moorhead Power Plant Study Group, and Lake Region Arts Council.
+Some of the many sponsors & partners include: Artplace America, The National Endowment for the Arts, the Bush Foundation, Moorhead Public Service, the City of Moorhead, Moorhead Parks and Recreation, Concordia College, The Moorhead Power Plant Study Group, FM Area Foundation, and Lake Region Arts Council.
 The Museum also thanks our lead artists, volunteers, laborers, neighborhood residents, Buzz Lab participants, Juliet Patterson, Jay Alsop, Jesse Riley, Joe Rinehart, Abby Gold, Monique Stelzer, and Baker Garden and Gift.

 Sodbuster by Luis Jiménez, 1980-81

 We must create our own heroes to make us feel good about ourselves.
 Artists can provide these images. -Luis Jiménez